 The United States has the world's largest economy and is the leading global trader.
-Many international businesses choose to open a US business bank account in order to make doing business with US customers easier.
+Many international businesses choose to open a US bank account in order to make doing business with US customers easier.
 Although opening a business bank account in the United States as a non-resident is difficult, it is entirely possible.
-In this blog, you will get guidance on how to open a business bank account in the US from abroad.
+I

 Please watch the video given below to get more details:

-There are numerous reasons why opening a US business bank account could be useful to your company.
-It will give you easy access to the world's largest economy, with the US consumption remaining high despite recent economic downturns.
+There are numerous reasons why opening a bank account in the US could be useful to your company.
+It will give you easy access to the world's largest economy, with US consumption remaining high despite recent economic downturns.
 You won't have to pay excessive foreign exchange fees, and you will have easier access to global markets as US banks are well-known around the world.

 As most banks require you to visit and present your documents, it's nearly impossible that you'll be able to complete the entire process from abroad.
 There is an exception: there are some agencies that can assist you in opening a US business bank account from abroad.